 A few extra precautions as you begin, and continue, to lift throughout your life are as follows:

-The warm upEach exercise session begins with the obligatory warm up and ends with a cool down period and then a stretching session.
+The warm-upEach exercise session begins with the obligatory warm-up and ends with a cool-down period and then a stretching session.
 In this sequence, not warm up, stretch, and then cool down.
 It is a scientific fact that you will lose up to 8% of your peak strength if you static stretch before you do a power movement.
-General warm upThe general warm up should consist of a light physical activity.
-Both the intensity and duration of the general warm up (or how hard and how long) should be governed by the fitness level of the participating athlete.
-A correct general warm up for the average person should take about five to ten minutes and result in a light sweat.
-The aim of the general warm up is simply to elevate the heart and respiratory rate.
-This in turn increases the blood flow and helps with the transportation of oxygen and nutrients to the working muscles.
-This also helps to increase the muscle temperature, allowing for a more effective sport specific stretch.
+General warm-upThe general warm-up should consist of light physical activity.
+Both the intensity and duration of the general warm-up (or how hard and how long) should be governed by the fitness level of the participating athlete.
+A correct general warm-up for the average person should take about five to ten minutes and result in a light sweat.
+The general warm-up aims to elevate the heart and respiratory rate.
+This, in turn, increases the blood flow and helps with the transportation of oxygen and nutrients to the working muscles.
+This also helps to increase the muscle temperature, allowing for a more effective sport-specific stretch.
 Skipping is a great way to get moving.
-Sport specific warm upWith the first part of the warm up carried out thoroughly and correctly, it is now safe to move onto the second part of an effective warm up.
+Sport specific warm-upWith the first part of the warm-up carried out thoroughly and correctly, it is now safe to move on to the second part of an effective warm-up.
 In this part, the athlete is specifically preparing the body for the demands of their particular sport.
-During this part of the warm up, activity that is more vigorous should be employed.
+During this part of the warm-up, more vigorous activity should be employed.
 Activities should reflect the types of movement and action that will be required during the sporting event.
 The sporting activity now begins.
-Afterwards the stretching or flexibility takes place as the muscles, tendons and the rest of the body are in a much better position to increase the joint ranges of motion.
+Afterward, the stretching or flexibility takes place as the muscles, tendons and the rest of the body are in a much better position to increase the joint ranges of motion.
 FlexibilityGaining and maintaining your flexibility may assist in the prevention of back injuries.
 "Flexibility is defined as the range of motion (ROM) of a joint or a series of joints."
 Stated another way it is "the ability of a muscle to relax and yield to a stretch or force."
-More commonly, it simply means the ability to move freely without restriction throughout the full range of motion.
+More commonly, it means the ability to move freely without restriction throughout the full range of motion.
 Full ROM helps to eliminate uncoordinated and inefficient movements that can lead to an injury.
 The ultimate goal of flexibility training is to enhance strength patterns throughout the full range of motion.
-Limitations on the ROM depend upon several factors, some of which are not controllable by the person; age, sex, genetics, injury or disease status.
-And some of which are controllable by the person such as the tolerance to exercise, the level of commitment brought to the exercise sessions and the motivation one has to exercise and improve their health.
-Demonstrable changes result from a faithfully followed program but the adaptation process takes about six weeks to occur.
+Limitations on the ROM depend upon several factors, some of which are not controllable by the person; age, sex, genetics, injury, or disease status.
+And some of these are controllable by the person such as the tolerance to exercise, the level of commitment brought to the exercise sessions, and the motivation one has to exercise and improve their health.
+Demonstrable changes result from a faithfully followed program, but the adaptation process takes about six weeks to occur.
 It is a lengthy process and there seems to be no way to hurry this adaptation phase along.
-Stretching the lower back begins, as do other exercise periods, with a general warm up.
+Stretching the lower back begins, as do other exercise periods, with a general warm-up.

-While stretching your lower back; ballistic and dynamic types of stretching are not appropriate as the speed is far too great for this area unless under strictly controlled conditions.
+While stretching your lower back; ballistic and dynamic types of stretching are not appropriate as the speed is far too great for this area unless under controlled conditions.
 These conditions refer only to highly trained athletes with a superb conditioning base of physical fitness.
 Static stretching offers these benefits for the back:

 Static stretches are performed in the following fashion;

 A few of the stretches that are useful to the healthy back are the hamstring stretches, the press up, groin stretch, cat arch, the lumbo-sacral stretch, the Williams flexion series, the prayer stretch, and the piriformis stretch.
 All of which can be found in many good stretching books.
 After the initial stretching and the full ROM are both achieved, it is time to begin strength training.
-About the AuthorDanny O`Dell is a NSCA Certified Strength and Conditioning coach from the USA.
-He is the author of a number of training manuals including: The Ultimate Bench Press Manual, Wilderness Basics, Strength training Secrets, Composite training and Power up your Driving Muscles.
-Danny has published articles in national and international magazines describing the benefits of living the healthy fitness lifestyle.
-Danny can be contacted through his website at www.Explosivelyfit.com Associated PagesThe following Sports Coach pages should be read in conjunction with this page: |
+Article ReferenceThis article first appeared in: